savetheinternet/Tinyboard/README.md

 vichan is a free light-weight, fast, highly configurable and user-friendly imageboard software package.
 It is written in PHP and has few dependencies.

-**For best results, you should use a stable release from the releases page.
-The master branch is used for development work and testing.
-You may experience bugs if you use master.**

 Some documentation may be found on our [wiki](https://github.com/vichan-devel/vichan/wiki). (feel free to contribute)

 History